-Although PolyScope includes many features for keeping the network connection secure, you can harden security by observing to following guidelines:
+Description Although PolyScope includes many features for keeping the network connection secure, you can harden security by observing to following guidelines:

-Before connecting your robot to any network, always change the default password to a strong password.
+• Before connecting your robot to any network, always change the default password to a strong password.

-You cannot retrieve or reset a forgotten or lost password.
+Í NOTICEYou cannot retrieve or reset a forgotten or lost password.Store all passwords securely.
+Use the buil possible. t-in settings to restrict the network access to the robot as much as

-- · Store all passwords securely. - Use the built-in settings to restrict the network access to the robot as much as possible. - Some communication interfaces have no method of authenticating and encrypting communication.
+- Some communication interfaces have no method of authenticating and encrypting communication.
 This is a security risk.
 Consider appropriate mitigating measures, based on your cybersecurity threat assessment. - SSH tunneling (Local port forwarding) must be used to access robot interfaces from other devices if the connection crosses the trust zone boundary. - Remove sensitive data from the robot before it is decommissioned.
 Pay particular attention to the URCaps and data in the program folder. - To ensure secure removal of highly sensitive data, securely wipe or destroy the SD card.